nixiieee/RAVEN/README.md

 ## 🌟 Features

 - **STT**: Get text transcription from audio or video.
-- **Audio Emotion Recognition**: Extract emotional cues from audio using state-of-the-art pretrained open-source models.
+- **Emotion Recognition**: Extract emotional cues from both audio and video using state-of-the-art pretrained open-source models.
-- **Video Emotion Recognition**: Analyze facial expressions in videos using computer vision techniques.
 - **Interactive UI**: Gradio-powered interface for real-time emotion detection.
-- **Dockerized Environment**: Fully containerized setup for reproducible deployments.
-- **Scalable Microservice Architecture**: Easily extendable if neede to use other models via FastAPI and Docker Compose with support for GPU acceleration.
+- **Scalable Microservice Architecture**: Easily extendable if needed to use other models via FastAPI and Docker Compose.

 ---